Key Facts

 What if I’m thinking about suicide?

 There are also confidential hotlines for teens who have suicidal feelings.
-These hotlines are free and the counselors are trained to give you resources and advice so that you can get further help.
+These hotlines are free, and the counselors are trained to listen to you and your concerns and give you resources, support, and advice so that you can get further help.

 You can call: